nouwaarom/nouwaarom.github.io/_posts/2021-02-05-investigating-semihosting-2.markdown

   return c;
 }
 {% endhighlight %}
+We will not discuss the buffering here but we can see that *_fflush_r* is called if the buffer is full or if we the file is line buffered and we see a newline character.

 The source of *_fflush_r* can be found in `newlib/libc/stdio/fflush.c`.
+{% fold_highlight %}
 {% highlight c %}
 int
 _fflush_r (struct _reent *ptr,